MSUSEL/msusecl-pique-data/src/main/java/persistence/README.md

 ```
 ----------

-### database Access
+### persistence Access
 PIQUE uses the Data Access Object pattern for interacting with databases.
 This pattern separates the
 business logic from the code managing access to databases.
-Because the implementation of any individual database
+Because the implementation of any individual persistence
-is not tightly coupled to the business logic, any database or datastore can be swapped in without affecting
+is not tightly coupled to the business logic, any persistence or datastore can be swapped in without affecting
 the functioning of PIQUE.
 By default we use MongoDB to store CVE objects as Mongo Documents, but a relational
-database could be easily used by implementing the IDao interface in a new concrete class.
+persistence could be easily used by implementing the IDao interface in a new concrete class.
 XXXThis secion needs workXXX